TangChao729/JobAnalyzerLLM/Code/JobListingFeed/1_web_crawler/readme.md

-# currently not in use, due to legal reasons
+# currently not in use, due to legal reasons.
+Exploring the possibility of using other job listing APIs.